 All of our investments are held in our name and are classified as short-term and held-to-maturity on the accompanying condensed consolidated balance sheets.
-Investment income for the three months ended March 31, 2023 and December 31, 2022 consists of interest earned of \$3.4 million and \$2.2 million, respectively, and is included in other income.
+Investment income is included as other income.
+Investment income for the three months ended June 30, 2023 and June 30, 2022 consists primarily of interest earned of \$4.2 million and \$0.2 million, respectively.
+Investment income for the six months ended June 30, 2023 and June 30, 2022 consists of interest earned of \$7.6 million and \$0.2 million, respectively.